 Coleshill Town 4-1 Rocester

 COLESHILL TOWN were established in 1894, but it was not until 1967 that they joined the Midland Combination.
-Starting in Divison 2 they won promotion in their third season after finishing as runners up.
+Starting in Divison 2 they won promotion in their third season after finishing as runners-up.
 This earned them promotion to Division 1, later renamed the Premier Division and this is where they have spent the bulk of their time since.
 Their best finish came in 2008 when they were Champions.
 Reorganisation has resulted in 2 league switches in recent times.
-2008-2014 was spent in the Midland Alliance, whilst last season they joined the newly formed Midland League, with an excellent runners up placing in their first season, This term has seen league form tail off, with them sitting in mid table at the start of the game.
+2008-2014 was spent in the Midland Alliance, whilst last season they joined the newly formed Midland League, with an excellent runner-up spot placing in their first season, This term has seen league form tail off, with them sitting in mid-table at the start of the game.

 PACK MEADOW is a decent ground, probably good enough for step 4 football.
 There is a seated stand on both sides, between them holding around 200.
 There is also an area of covered standing with an interesting sloped roof which holds around another 100 under cover, whilst the rest of the ground is open.
 There are decent bar and tea bar facilities which is good as the town is a fair walk away from that I could see.